For hedonists and intellectuals: Bordeaux 2018

 Rauzan Segla 2016 – A gorgeous wine of elegance and pristine fruit: it is more Cabernet driven (you know, Left Bank), with 68% Cabernet Sauvignon, 30% Merlot and 2% Petit Verdot.
 Superior purity, more crystalline in expression, with focused fruit and the balance of lower alcohol is more “Bordeaux” in feeling to me, as compared to the 2018.
 The palate exudes such elegance and freshness as well as substance, and higher yields at 45 hectoliters per hectare.
 The 2018 clocked in at 32.
 96+ points. 😁

 For 2018 in general, I have heard of much disagreement in terms of “top wines”, as much depends on stylistic preferences.
-Don’t get me wrong, the 2018 vintage has many gems, but it comes across certainly as more “hedonistic” in style, with much opulence.
+Don’t get me wrong, the 2018 vintage has many potential gems, but it comes across certainly as more “hedonistic” in style, with much opulence.

 Several observers said 2018 barrel samples needed to be sampled at lower ambient temperatures, so that the alcohol would not come out too much.
 Keep in mind that Château Rauzan-Ségla is already one of the more classically styled wines of Bordeaux, that never favors excessive extraction and high alcohol as a style, so the 2018 here is one of the successes.
 But I feel that the 2016 is more suited to my palate, at least at this early stage.